 - ☐ Have you learned some basic Arabic phrases to help you get by in day-to-day life?

 The United Arab Emirates is one of the richest countries in the world and one of the most loyal to foreigners.
-Eight out of ten jobs in the country are held by expats.
-The state actively promotes the creation of new jobs.
-Only through the World Expo in 2021-2022 it is planned to open 270,000 new vacancies.
+Eight out of ten jobs in the country are held by expats and the state actively promotes the creation of new jobs.

 Do I need a job offer to move to Dubai and live there?